Climate Change 101: Establishing Fact and Addressing Denial

 There are few things more uncomfortable than listening to two people trying to debate climate change and the causes.
 This article is inspired by viewing a podcast that produced such discomfort.
-As is the case in most public disagreements, human beings ability to reason is reduced to my dad said verses your dad said.
-This is to say one person says most scientists say this, and the other one says but these scientists say this.
-It is worse to see the one who is correct because he is no better than the one who is incorrect, forming a strong opinion about something he cannot articulate based on values of authority.
+As is the case in most public disagreements, human beings’ ability to reason is often reduced to my dad said verses your dad said.
+One person says most scientists say this, and the other one says these scientists say this.
+The one who is correct is no better than the one who is incorrect having formed a strong opinion about something he cannot explain.

 3: We know that burning fossil fuels releases CO2 into the atmosphere.

 4: We know that decreasing vegetation such as logging increases CO2 levels as the carbon contained within living vegetation is released and CO2 isn’t absorbed through metabolic processes.

 5: We know the concentration of CO2 in the atmosphere in 1880 was 291ppm and today it is 414ppm.
 (2) More importantly, we know the CO2 concentration by measurement in 1958 was 316ppm.